andersla/TerraShift/README.md

 This Packer step is not needed if you are happy with the openshift image that is already created and on amazon servers (region `eu-west-1`) with the name: `orn-os-02`

+    # If you are building on Openstack
+    # First edit configuration
+    vim packer/packer-openstack-snic-variables.sh

+    # Then source
+    source packer/packer-openstack-snic-variables.sh

+    cd packer
+    packer build build-openstack.json

+    # Or if you are building on Amazon
+    # First edit configuration
+    vim packer/packer-conf-aws.json

+    # Then
     cd packer
     packer build -var-file="packer-conf-aws.json" build-aws.json